ekowbaah/site/content/about.md

 comments=false
 +++

-An enthused and self-motivated Software Engineer with 4+ years of experience designing, developing, and testing software, primarily responsive web applications, mobile apps, and interactive features that drive business growth and improve user experience.
+An enthused and self-motivated Software Engineer with experience designing, developing, and testing software, primarily responsive web applications and interactive features that drive business growth and improve user experience.
 Experienced in process-oriented software development.